Columbia University New York, New York

 Developing better risk prediction models by incorporating biomarkers of environmental exposures, genetic susceptibility, and non-genetic alterations to DNA.

 Environmental chemicals such as polyaromatic hydrocarbons (PAH) and dichlorodiphenyltrichloro-ethane (DDT) cause DNA damage that can lead to cancer.
 The severity of the damage and the ability to repair it influences the risk for development of breast cancer.
 Women with an already high risk of breast cancer, due to inherited factors or strong family history, may be more vulnerable to environmental pollutant exposure.
-Using the data from two established registries of high-risk families, Drs.
-Santella and Terry have been examining the impact of environmental exposures in young girls.
-Their studies include investigating how environmental exposures and genetic susceptibility—specifically as it relates to the ability to repair DNA damage—are related to breast cancer risk.
-This work will be used to develop better risk prediction models and allow for more precise preventive strategies.
+Using the data from two established registries of high-risk families, Dr. Terry and colleague Dr. Regina Santella have examined the impact of environmental exposures in young girls.
+Previous studies include investigating how environmental exposures and genetic susceptibility—specifically as it relates to the ability to repair DNA damage—are related to breast cancer risk.
+Dr. Terry and new BCRF investigator Dr. Hui Chen Wu will continue this work to develop and validate biomarkers that can be used in conjunction with current breast cancer risk assessment models to enhance screening and preventive measures for those at high risk of developing breast cancer.

 Mary Beth Terry, PhD, is a Professor of Epidemiology at Columbia University’s Mailman School of Public Health.
 She focuses her research on breast cancer and in the molecular epidemiology and life-course methods of the disease, in particular.
 She is a cancer epidemiologist with over 15 years of leading studies of breast cancer etiology specifically focused on the role genetics, epigenetics, and other biomarkers play in modifying the effects of environmental exposures.